-Atkin Chambers has a strong and long-standing presence in the region, with members maintaining their reputation for advocacy and analysis through continued involvement with important and complex disputes.
+Atkin Chambers has a long-standing presence in Asia and The Pacific, maintaining members’ reputations for advocacy, advice and analysis through their continued involvement with important and complex disputes.

 Members of Chambers have been instructed in major project disputes in Hong Kong, Singapore and throughout South East Asia and the Pacific for over 50 years, working initially on projects such as the Mass Transit Railway, Chek Lap Kok Airport and Harbour City in Hong Kong.
 Members continue to be regularly instructed in large and high-profile disputes in this region such as cases about the Stonecutters Bridge, one of the longest cable-stayed bridges in the world, the Metropolis Shopping Centre, power generation projects , and casinos in Macau and Disneyland Asia.

 Specific matters in which members have been recently involved include a dispute relating to the collapse of an office block in Singapore due to foundational failures which required submissions on complex geotechnical issues arising out of the unusual geology.
 Other matters include an arbitration between a Thai utilities company, a Thai industrial conglomerate and a mixed Chinese and Thai joint venture contractor for the design and build of one of the largest biomass power stations in the world.
 Members have also acted on behalf of the Singaporean owners of a shipyard in Rotterdam which was responsible for the conversion of a drilling rig into a deep water rig.

 Members have also been involved in disputes in Oceania, including between the Government of a group of Pacific Islands and a New Zealand contractor concerning the construction of a road.
-One of the most renowned construction lawyers and arbitrators in the region, Professor Doug Jones AO RFD, is a door tenant.
+One of the most renowned construction lawyers and arbitrators in the region, Professor Doug Jones AO, is a door tenant.